sunfishcode/wasm-reference-manual/WebAssembly.md

 | `Memory`   | `0x02`          |
 | `Global`   | `0x03`          |

-In the binary encoding, external kinds are encoded as their Binary Encoding value in a [varuint7].
+External kinds are encoded as their Binary Encoding value in a [varuint7].

+**Validation:**
+ - The value is required to be one of the above values.

 Module
 --------------------------------------------------------------------------------